hargoniX/master/thesis/thesis.typ

      else
        node x lvl l r
 ```
-Just like in the bisection example, Chako is made to look for `AATree Nat` counter-examples for
+As in the bisection example, Chako is configured to search for `AATree Nat` counterexamples to keep the
-readability purposes.
-In this configuration Chako quickly reports `t := node 1 0 nil nil` and `x := 0`.
+output readable.
+In this configuration, Chako quickly reports the counterexample `t := node 1 0 nil nil` and `x := 0`.
-To confirm the bug we can run the broken insert operation with the counter-example and get
+To confirm the bug, we can run the broken `insert` operation with the counterexample, which yields
 `node 1 1 (node 0 1 nil nil) nil`.
-This tree violates condition 3 of the invariant as the level of
+This tree violates condition 3 of the invariant, since the level of
 the root node is not greater than its left child's.

+TODO: If the chance arises it would be great to have a third case study about inductive predicates

 #pagebreak(weak: true)